arcus/education_modules/regular_expressions_boundaries_anchors/regular_expressions_boundaries_anchors.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

 To use `^` as "except for", it has to immediately follow an opening square bracket, and be followed by the characters it is indicating aren't acceptable.
 You can't, for example, say "all the digits except for 7" by typing `\d^7` or `[\d^7]`.
+One way to do that would be `[012345689]`, and another would be `[0-689]`.

+In some regular expression environments, you can do some advanced practices such as creating an **intersection** between two sets (such as the set of all digits and the set of all symbols except for 7), but the way to do this is different in different languages and regular expressions environments, so we won't go into detail about that here.

+Similarly, if you wanted to define a list with all uppercase letters except F and L, the most universal way to accomplish that is `[A-EG-KM-Z]`, but you'll sometimes see other, system-specific regular expressions that go beyond the scope of this module.

 </div>